 - BSDI Entry-Level Track This track is for students seeking the Cox College BSDI with minimal collegelevel education.
 Students pursing the BSDI through this track will first acquire the ARRT credential in Radiography through Cox College ASR program before advancing through the remainder of the BSDI curriculum.
-Having completed the ASR program, students must apply to the BSDI program and select an area of specialization - CTI, DMS, or MRI.
+Having completed the ASR program, students must apply to the BSDI program and select an area of specialization - CTI, DMS, MRI or NUC.
+ASR/BSDI Dual degree is offered for CT and MRI pathways.
 The complete degree requires 120 credit hours. - BSDI Specialty Track This track is tailored to meet the needs of students already registered in Radiography or another primary imaging modality (such as Sonography, MRI, Nuclear Medicine, or Radiation Therapy) or students seeking a primary certification already holding a minimum of an associate's degree.
 A background in health sciences is recommended.
-Students must apply to the BSDI program and select an area of specialization CTI, DMS, DMS-Echo, MRI, or Healthcare Leadership.
+Students must apply to the BSDI program and select an area of specialization CTI, DMS, DMS-Echo, MRI, NUC, or Healthcare Leadership.
 Students in this track must complete a minimum of 56 credit hours to satisfy the degree requirements. - BSDI Completion Track This track is for technologists already registered in Radiography (or another primary imaging modality) and a specialty (secondary) imaging modality.
 Students complete only a select group of general education and core curriculum courses amounting to a minimum of 30 credit hours. - Credentialing Pathways The BSDI provides opportunity for students to specialize in one of several specialty imaging modalities.
-After the completion of specific specialty courses and clinical requirements students in the BSDI are then eligible to apply to the appropriate ARRT and/or ARDMS national registry(s).
-Available imaging specialties include Computed Tomography (CTI), Diagnostic Medical Sonography (DMS), DMS Echocardiography (ECH), and Magnetic Resonance Imaging (MRI).
+After completion of specific specialty courses and clinical requirements, students are eligible to apply to the appropriate ARRT and/or ARDMS national registry(s).
+Available imaging specialties include Computed Tomography (CTI), Diagnostic Medical Sonography (DMS), DMS Echocardiography (ECH), Magnetic Resonance Imaging (MRI), and Nuclear Medicine (NUC).